Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Introduction

 In this paper, we study for the first time the time-resolved signal expected from a GRB photosphere including subphotospheric dissipation due to RMSs.
-To achieve this, we use a combination of different numerical codes, as outlined in the flowchart in Figure \ref{fig:flowchart}.
-First, we use a 1D special relativistic hydrodynamical code \citep[\texttt{GAMMA},][]{Ayache2022} to simulate an internal collision.
+To achieve this, we used a combination of different numerical codes, as outlined in the flowchart in Figure \ref{fig:flowchart}.
+First, we used a 1D special relativistic hydrodynamical code \citep[\texttt{GAMMA},][]{Ayache2022} to simulate an internal collision.
 The details regarding the hydrodynamical implementation are given in Section~\ref{sec:hydro_implementation}.
-The internal collision produces a reverse and a forward shock and the two RMSs are modeled using the Kompaneets RMS approximation (KRA) developed in \citet{Samuelsson2022}.
-However, as explained in Appendix \ref{App:shock_broadening}, the radiation field in the shocks are not necessarily in steady state and several modifications and improvements have been made to the KRA to tackle the problem at hand.
-The modifications, outlined in Section~\ref{sec:KRA_dynamical}, include the modeling of both forward and reverse shocks, a dynamical (time-dependent) treatment of the two shocks, and a more realistic approach at low optical depths.
-The new version of the KRA is modeled using the code \Kd.
-The ejecta dynamics from the hydro simulation, together with the comoving photon distribution as a function of optical depth from the RMS modeling, are then used as input for a third code called \texttt{Raylease} \citep{Alamaa2024_intrapulse}.
+The internal collision produces a reverse and a forward shock, and the two RMSs are modelled using the Kompaneets RMS approximation (KRA) developed in \citet{Samuelsson2022}.
+However, as explained in Appendix \ref{App:shock_broadening}, the radiation field in the shocks are not necessarily in steady state, and we have made several modifications and improvements to the KRA to tackle the problem at hand.
+The modifications, outlined in Section~\ref{sec:KRA_dynamical}, include the modelling of forward and reverse shocks, a dynamical (time-dependent) treatment of the two shocks, and a more realistic approach at low optical depths.
+The new version of the KRA is modelled using the code \Kd.
+The ejecta dynamics from the hydro simulation, together with the comoving photon distribution as a function of optical depth from the RMS modelling, are then used as input for a third code called \texttt{Raylease} \citep{Alamaa2024_intrapulse}.
 As explained in Section~\ref{sec:time_resolved_signal}, it calculates the observed time-resolved signal, accounting for a probabilistic photon decoupling as a function of both optical depth and angle.